vporton/django-payee/README.md

+_Simplify the logic of integrating your Python/Django backend with PayPal (and in the future of other payment processors, too)._

 Accepting payments (currently we support only PayPal).

 This program is available under AGPL and under a commercial license ($40 currently).